sathwick-p/gprxy/docs/go.doc.md

 GRANT ALL PRIVILEGES ON DATABASE postgres TO testuser;
 ```

-And lo behold, when I connect with this:
+And lo and behold, when I connect with this:

 ```bash
 psql "postgresql://testuser@localhost:7777/postgres"